Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/PW_Crack_3.md

     level_3_pw_check(pw)
 ```

+We can leave the rest of the code unchanged.

-Finally, we run the brute force script to get the flag
+Finally, we run the brute forcer to get the flag
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/Beginner_picoMini_2022/General_Skills/PW_Crack_3]
 └─$ python pw_crack_3_get_flag.py